 6.1.
-Introduction
+Absolute (ABS) Probes

-The LeveLine® range of probes are designed to output live pressure and temperature data to a third party logging device using industry standard interfaces.
-The -CTD version also outputs live electrical conductivity and salinity data.
+The LeveLine[®] range of ABS probes are designed to output live pressure and temperature data to a third party logging device using industry standard interfaces.
+The ABS-CTD version also outputs live electrical conductivity and salinity data.

-In order to translate the live pressure data into water level above the sensor, it is necessary to perform further calculations.
-These calculations are automatically carried out in the Aquaread® LeveLine® Meter and LeveLinkTM PC Software, but if the LeveLine® probe is connected to a third party logging or telemetry device, level (depth) must be calculated by that device.
+In order to translate the live pressure data into water level above the sensor (depth), it is necessary to perform further calculations.
+These calculations are automatically carried out in the Aquaread[®] LeveLine[®] Meter and LeveLink[TM] PC Software, but if the LeveLine[®] probe is connected to a third party logging or telemetry device, level (depth) must be calculated by that device.

-See section 6.17.
+See section 6.19..
 Depth Calculation for Third Party Devices for further details.